Ground states for the planar NLSE with a point defect as minimizers of the constrained energy: Introduction

 First, we note that, in view of Lemma \ref{chargs}, point (ii) of Theorem \ref{exchar-gs} is a straightforward consequence of Theorem \ref{exchar-actmin}.
 Indeed, if there exists a ground state of mass $\mu$, then by Lemma \ref{chargs} and point (i) of Theorem \ref{exchar-actmin} it is also a minimizer of the action at frequency $\omega>\omega_0$.
 Hence, the conclusion follows by point (ii) of Theorem \ref{exchar-actmin}.

 Furthermore, we mention that in order to establish (ii)(b) we use an equivalent formulation of the problem of minimization of the action consisting in minimizing $Q_\omega$ on the functions in $D$ with fixed $L^p$ norm.
-More details on this point are given in Remark \ref{no-rearr-gs}.
-The technique is variational and different from those sometimes used for the standard NLSE, such as the {moving planes} introduced by \cite{GNN-79}.
+More details on this point are given at the beginning of Section \ref{sec-char} and in Remark \ref{no-rearr-gs}.
+The technique relies on the minimality of the ground states only and is different from other classical techniques, such as the {moving planes} introduced in \cite{GNN-79}, and from more recent variational methods like \cite{FGI-21,JL-21}, where the Euler-Lagrange equation is used to enhance the regularity of the minimizers.

-Theorem \ref{exchar-actmin} establishes that minimizers of the action exist if and only if the frequency exceeds the energy of the unique linear ground state.
-This fact confirms that nonlinear ground states bifurcate from the linear ones.
-Moreover, while Theorem \ref{exchar-gs} and Lemma \ref{chargs} allow deducing the existence of minimzers of the action only in the subcritical regime, Theorem \ref{exchar-actmin} shows the existence of ground states and of action minimizers in the critical and supercritical regime too.

-During the final draft of the present paper we got acquainted that the results of Theorem \ref{exchar-actmin} have been proved independently and with a different strategy in a contemporary work (\cite{FGI-21}).
+During the final draft of the present paper we got acquainted that the results of Theorem \ref{exchar-actmin} had been proved independently in the contemporary work \cite{FGI-21}.
+In particular, except from the overlap of point (i)(a) of Theorem \ref{exchar-actmin} with \cite[Theorem 1.2]{FGI-21}, the proof of point (ii)(b) of Theorem \ref{exchar-actmin} relies on different techniques, as explained above.
+Moreover, the goals of the two papers are different: while the present paper is mainly focused on the study of ground states of the energy at fixed mass, \cite{FGI-21} deals with the minimizers of the action under the Nehari's constraint, discussing their orbital stability for asymptotic regimes of the frequency $\omega$.